Miss Lulu Bett (film)

 Miss Lulu Bett is a 1921 American silent comedy drama film based on a 1920 play and bestselling novel of the same name by Zona Gale.
 The screenplay was written by Clara Beranger, and the film was directed by William C. deMille.
 The play won the 1921 Pulitzer Prize for Drama.

 In 2001, this film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.

 Plot

-As described in a film magazine, Lulu Bett (Wilson) is a slave in the home of her married half-sister Ina Deacon (Van Buren).
-Her life of drudgery is interrupted when Ninian Deacon (Burton), the scapegoat brother of the head of the house Dwight Deacon (Roberts), "accidentally" marries her.
+As described in a film magazine, Lulu Bett is a slave in the home of her married half-sister Ina Deacon.
+Her life of drudgery is interrupted when Ninian Deacon, the scapegoat brother of the head of the house Dwight Deacon, "accidentally" marries her.
 After he confesses that he has another wife, LuLu leaves him and Dwight allows her to return.
-Her persecution is redoubled upon her return, but she received courage after telling her story to the town schoolmaster Neil Cornish (Sills), who falls in love with her.
+Her persecution is redoubled upon her return, but she received courage after telling her story to the town schoolmaster Neil Cornish, who falls in love with her.
 Her final rebellion and departure from the household are followed by the news that her marriage to Ninian was not legal, leaving her free to marry the man that she loves.